 In connection with the museum there is a hiking trail through old cultural landscape with prehistoric grave mounds and varied traces of past and present farming activities.
 Coffee/tea and local baked goods are served if prearranged, NOK 50.
 Museum shop with local handcrafts.

-Connected museums/activities in Osterøy: Havråtunet, an old cluster farm, Hamre kyrkje – a timber built church from early 1600, and Bullahuset, one of the homes of the composer Ole Bull.
+Connected museums/activities in Osterøy: Havråtunet, an old cluster farm, Hamre kyrkje – a timber built church from early 1600, Bullahuset - one of the homes of the composer Ole Bull and Mjøsvågen - A bay i Hosanger with several historical sites.